maximalmargin/gistt-tap/README.md

 - `q` — Quit

 Customization: On first run `gistt` writes a copy of the packaged defaults to `~/.config/gistt/settings.json` so you can tweak preferences.
 You can modify the rules and conditions to your liking.
+Cached summaries include the action group priority as it existed when they were generated; if you change priorities, run `rm ~/.local/share/gistt/gistt_cache.json` to rebuild with the new ordering.

 ## Contributing